awesomebitrix/php-daily-functions/README.md

 PHP daily functions to help to developer
 =
-This functions helps in many situations - watch phpDoc to it.
+This functions helps in many situations - watch phpDoc for them.

 How to install
 -